 If you happen to be in Antwerp during the summer, this brewery is a must visit just for their courtyard and terrace.
 There’s bands playing, BBQs, great beer, and good vibes all around.

 This malt ale you probably already know however, we highly recommend taking a brewerey tour here.
 Their brewery is a popular spot in Antwerp.
 You’ll find them near the Berchem district by Koning Albertpark.
 Their De Koninck beer is the beer of Antwerp city.
 Get it in the chalice-like glass for the real experience.

 But you’re not just here to try out their beer.
 Their brewery tour is an interactive tour, so you don’t have a guide but you don’t really need one.
 The tour gives you the lowdown on the brewery’s history from the 1800s to present, plus info on how the beer is made.
 Basically it’s brewed in the traditional Belgian way (top fermented), it’s hoppy as heck, and they use 100% pure malts.
 Oh, and you get beer samples after the tour too.

-But there’s tons of great beer spots outside of Antwerp that we bet haven’t heard of either!
-Just a short drive away from the port city is a bunch of hidden gems in the surrounding villages and beyond.
+But there’s tons of great beer spots outside of the city that we bet you haven’t heard of either!
+Just a short drive away from the port city is a bunch of off the beaten track breweries in the surrounding villages and beyond.
 If you want a great beer experience, you have to step outside Antwerp too.